Posted on December 1, 2013

 - N.J.
 Stat.
 Ann. § 2C:1-5(d).
 A local law may conflict with a state policy by “exclusion” or “inclusion.”
 See, e.g., State v.
 Crawley, 447 A.2d 565 (N.J.
 1982); Mack Paramus Co. v.
 Mayor and Council of Borough of Paramus, 511 A.2d 1179 (N.J.
 1986).
 See also Overlook Terrace Management Corp. v.
 West New York Rent Control Bd., 366 A.2d 321 (N.J.
 1976), in which the Supreme Court of New Jersey developed a five-part test for determining whether a local law is preempted by state law. [↩]

 - Township of Chester v.
 Panicucci, 299 A.2d 385, 389 (N.J.
 1973) (“[T]he prohibition against possession of a loaded gun, for the purpose of hunting, within a prescribed distance of an occupied dwelling or school playground simply represents a declaration of statewide policy of minimum regulation.”).
-Despite this statutory and case law supporting municipal authority to regulate firearms, a recent superior court case invalidated a local firearms ordinance limiting handgun sales and purchases to one per person per 30-day period, on preemption grounds.
-Ass’n of N.J.
-Rifle & Pistol Clubs v.
-City of Jersey City, Docket No. HUD-L-3600-06 (N.J.
-Super.
-Ct.
-Law Div., Dec.
-13, 2006), appeal docketed, No. A-004443-06T2 (N.J.
-Super.
-Ct.
-App.
-Div.
-2007).
-The decision was rendered without a written opinion.
-The City’s appeal is pending. [↩]
+Despite this statutory and case law supporting municipal authority to regulate firearms, a superior court case invalidated a local firearms ordinance limiting handgun sales and purchases to one per person per 30-day period, on preemption grounds.
+In 2008, a New Jersey appeals court affirmed the ruling, on the grounds that state law preempted the local law.
+However, that appellate court opinion and judgment were vacated, and the appeal dismissed as moot, by the Supreme Court of New Jersey because the state legislature adopted an identical 30-day handgun sales limitation while the Supreme Court appeal was pending.
+Ass’n of New Jersey Rifle & Pistol Clubs, Inc. v.
+City of Jersey City, 201 N.J.
+444 (2010). [↩]

 - Id. [↩]